bparanj/crystal/computer/electronics/zettel/inductor.md

    Research how inductors can be optimized for use in wireless power transfer systems, where they are critical for generating and capturing magnetic fields to transfer energy across distances.

 Overview:
 An inductor functions as a passive electronic component that stores energy in a magnetic field when an electric current flows through it.
-It typically consists of a coil of wire, often wrapped around a core material.
+It  consists of a coil of wire, often wrapped around a core material.
 Inductors resist changes in electric current passing through them, a property known as inductance.
-This characteristic makes inductors valuable in various applications, including filtering, energy storage, and signal processing in electronic circuits.
+This characteristic makes inductors valuable in various applications,  filtering, energy storage, and signal processing in electronic circuits.

 Atomic Ideas: